JBH1229/WRO-2026-FE/README.md

 **Age:** 15

 **Introduction:**
-Hi, my name is Walter and I'm from Canada, this is my third WRO season,  I have many interests such as sports—my main sport being volleyball—and hobbies ranging from drawing and video games to cooking.
+Hi, my name is Walter and I'm also from Canada, this is my third WRO season,  I have many interests such as sports—my main sport being volleyball—and hobbies ranging from drawing and video games to cooking.
 I am currently attending All Saints CSS and am enrolled in their Arts & Media Program.